freespace/arduino-ADS7825/README.md

 Communication
 =============

+When firmware is ready to accept commands, it will output `READY\n`.

-The program supports 3 commands:
+The program supports the following commands:

 - `r`:  reads the 4 channels, printing the results as ASCII to serial immediately.
-- `s:`: starts a continuous scan of all 4 channels whenever an external trigger is received, possibly after some frequency division.
+- `sN:`: starts a continuous scan of N channels whenever an external trigger is received, possibly after some frequency division.
 Data is stored sequentially into an internal buffer.
 Scan stops when buffer is full.
 - `p`:  prints the contents of the buffer in ASCII, up to the last write